Join BC researchers to discuss field-tested strategies to manage soil and nutrients to improve nutrient use efficiency and crop yields.

 Homegrown 101: A Dairy Producer Experience Implementing Relay Cropping

 Gary Telford, AAFC Agassiz and Nelson Dinn, UBC Dairy Research Centre

 Find out how the UBC Dairy Research Centre has implemented relay cropping using Italian ryegrass interseeded in silage corn on their farm.
-You’ll have a chance to learn more about multiple cropping systems and how they can increase yields of high quality homegrown forage for your cows.
-This practical discussion will include the multiple operational benefits as well as tips and tricks for successful implementation.
+Learn more about multiple cropping systems and how they can increase yields of high quality homegrown forage for your cows.
+This practical discussion includes the multiple operational benefits from double cropping as well as tips and tricks for successful implementation.

 Hole in the Pipe Concept: How to avoid pesky nutrient losses and improve the nutrient balance sheets on dairy farms